simon-ritchie/apysc/docs_src/source/graphics_base_scale_from_center.md

 # GraphicsBase scale_x_from_center and scale_y_from_center interfaces

-This page will explain the `GraphicsBase` class (base class of each graphics, such as the `Rectangle`) `scale_x_from_center` and `scale_y_from_center` property interfaces.
+This page explains the `GraphicsBase` class (base class of each graphics, such as the `Rectangle`) `scale_x_from_center` and `scale_y_from_center` property interfaces.

 ## What interfaces are these?

-The `scale_x_from_center` property will change the object's horizontal scale, and the `scale_y_from_center` property will change the object's vertical scale.
-These scaling interfaces will change the scale from the center coordinates of each object.
+The `scale_x_from_center` property changes the object's horizontal scale, and the `scale_y_from_center` property changes the object's vertical scale.
+These scaling interfaces change the scale from the center coordinates of each object.

 ## Basic usage

 Each property getter interface returns a `Number` value.
-The setter interfaces also require a `Number` to update scales (If 0.0 is specified, the object will be invisible.
-1.0 will be the default scale, and 2.0 will be the twice-scale value).
+The setter interfaces also require a `Number` to update scales (If 0.0 is specified, the object becomes invisible.
+1.0 becomes the default scale, and 2.0 becomes the twice-scale value).

-The following example will show the default scale rectangle (left), horizontally half-scaled rectangle (center), vertically half-scaled rectangle (right).
+The following example shows the default scale rectangle (left), horizontally half-scaled rectangle (center), vertically half-scaled rectangle (right).

 ```py
 # runnable